Major Accomplishments & Purchases

-Through countless volunteer hours combined with a positive and progressive vision, Life Support’s unwavering commitment is evident.
-Each day brings new stories of the extraordinary efforts of our firefighter’s response to 911 calls.
-Life Support’s work to bolster the Emergency Medical Services (EMS) is for you.
+Through countless volunteer hours and a positive, progressive vision, Life Support’s unwavering commitment is evident.
+Each day brings new stories of the extraordinary efforts of our firefighters in response to 911 calls.
+Life Support’s work to bolster the Emergency Medical Services (EMS) and strengthen the fire response is for you.
 Thanks to so many generous donors coming together each year to make a difference, perhaps the life saved could be your own.

 Live Fire Training Tower